Ensono/stacks-webapp-template/docs/publishing.md

 >When run with this flag, lerna version will use the Conventional Commits Specification to determine the version bump and generate CHANGELOG.md files.
 [2]
 [2]: https://github.com/lerna/lerna/tree/master/commands/version#--conventional-commits

+### Why not `lerna publish from-package`?

+1. It doesn't enforce the publishing after the tests have passed;
+2. Git then doens't become the sorce of truth (i.e. you can publish without commiting the change to Github);
+3. Lerna will need to commiting the `gitHead` SHA to the package.json of the package.

 ## Conventional Commits

 We generate our CHANGELOGS.md automagically based on the `git commit`.
 The commit itself communicates the **WHAT**, whereas commit message communicates the **WHY**.